Auxiliary Water Sources

-I have a well for irrigation and want to keep it.
+I have an auxiliary source of water on my property for irrigation and want to keep it.
 What do I need to do?

-You must install a backflow prevention device called an RPZ on your water service and an expansion tank on your water heater.
-The existence of a well on-site creates the possibility of a cross connection between two water sources.
-The Texas Commission on Environmental Quality requires the highest level of backflow protection – an RPZ – be installed to protect the municipal water supply from cross contamination in situations where a secondary (or alternate) source of water that is outside the sanitary control of the public utility is available to a property.
+Residences and other buildings or facilities that use an auxiliary water supply, such as a private well, a rainwater harvesting system or a pump in a lake, must install a Reduced Pressure Backflow Prevention Assembly (RPZ) at the meter.
+The existence of an alternate auxiliary water source onsite creates the potential of a cross connection between two water sources.
+The Texas Commission on Environmental Quality requires the highest level of backflow prevention protection, an RPZ, be installed to protect the public water supply from actual or potential cross contamination in situations where a secondary (or auxiliary) source of water that is outside the sanitary control of the public utility is available to a property.

 What are the requirements for an RPZ?